Downloading or requesting a job application pack

 Disclosure of criminal background

-If the post you are applying for does not require a CRB check, you still need to answer the questions in the section but you do not need to disclose convictions which under the Rehabilitation of Offenders Act 1974 are considered as ‘spent’.
+If the post you are applying for does not require a DBS check, you still need to answer the questions in the section but you do not need to disclose convictions which under the Rehabilitation of Offenders Act 1974 are considered as ‘spent’.